LEARNAcademy/preparedness-assessment/README.md

 - The input field is centered on the page
 - There is 12px of padding on the left and the right of the input field
 - There is 6px of padding on the top and the bottom of the input field
-- The background is this [image](./preparedness-frontend/src/assets/background-image.jpeg)
 - The buttons are centered under the input field
 - The background color of the buttons are `#0dcaf0`
 - The color of the text on the buttons is white
+- Button width is set to 100px
-- The is 10 px of padding on all sides of the button
+- There is 10px of padding on all sides of the button
 - There is 20px between the two buttons
 - There is 20px between the bottom of the input and the top of the buttons